newlysama/saitama/benchmarks/README.md

 some parameters setting, such as the size of the data structures we use, etc...</br>

 ▶️ Not all our features should be benchmarked, since some of them do not lend themself to it.

+▶️ In each benchmark folder, you'll find my own benchmark results (runned on my PC ofcourse, so value it as it is 🤡)